 But in a good number of waters, more than you might think, walleyes eat baitfish that suspend.
 These baitfish might be fifteen feet above the bottom.
 When the walleyes want to eat, they have to move to where the baitfish are.

 Some lakes have bug hatches, and a variety of fish eat these bugs.
 The bugs hatch on the bottom of the lake and drift toward the surface.
 As the bugs move up, so do the fish that are eating them.
 If you want to catch these fish, you need to keep your bait at the depth where the fish are.

-Because the fish are changing their location, a successful angler needs to change lure presentation also.
+Because the fish are changing their location, a successful angler needs to change the lure presentation also.
 If the fish are off the bottom, you’ll want to select a lure that runs off the bottom.
-A jig crawled along the bottom is great if the fish are on the bottom, but it isn’t much good crawled along the bottom if the fish are fifteen feet up.
+A jig crawled along the bottom is great if the fish are on the bottom, but it isn’t much good crawling along the bottom if the fish are fifteen feet up.

 If you want to catch more fish during this open-water fishing season, you need to follow them throughout the fishing season.
-Find the food they’re eating, put your bait there, and you’ll increase your odds for fishing success.
+Find the food they’re eating, put your bait there, and you’ll increase your odds of fishing success.